There are many reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor running at an incorrect speed or not running at all can result in freezing.
 It can also be irregular, starting at maximum speed and slowing down after it gets too hot.
 Or a relay can cause it to start one time and not the next.
 In either state, you will need to call Winnipeg Supply Service Experts to repair the problem.

-Requesting annual AC maintenance or heat pump maintenance can help you avoid this issue.
+Requesting annual AC maintenance can help you avoid this issue.
 Our professionals will meticulously check and clean your system, which typically allows us to notice small issues before they cause huge issues.